15 Examples of Personification in Everyday Speech, Literature, and Culture

 “The slings and arrows of outrageous fortune.”

 Shel Silverstein is famous for his whimsical poetry written for children.
-“Dancing Pants” is a classic example of personification when it says:
+“Dancing Pants” is a classic example of personification.
+The poem describes pants as they dance, which is a fun way to give a human trait to lifeless pants.

 “Doing their fabulous dance.